CREATE USER

 You must set both FAILED_ and PASSWORD_ to enable the lockout feature.

-If an account is locked either manually using the ALTER USER … ACCOUNT LOCK command or automatically as a result of exceeding the values specified for FAILED_ and PASSWORD_ arguments then restarting the cluster removes the lock and returns the account’s status to ONLINE.ACCOUNT_ column in the information_
+If an account is locked either manually using the ALTER USER … ACCOUNT LOCK command or automatically as a result of exceeding the values specified for FAILED_ and PASSWORD_ arguments, then restarting the cluster removes the lock and returns the account’s status to ONLINE.ACCOUNT_ column in the information_ view.

-For more information about failed login attempt lockout behavior, see Securing SingleStore.
+For more information about failed login attempt lockout behavior, refer to Securing SingleStore.

 Remarks